What to know

 The Repeat parameter can be used to generate images from a prompt multiple times but there are some limitations that you need to consider when using this parameter on Midjourney.

-• Firstly, the maximum number of image grids that can be generated using --repeat is dependent on the type of subscription you use on Midjourney.
-You can create a maximum of 4, 10, and 40 image grids using the Repeat parameter on Midjourney Basic, Standard, and Pro plans respectively.
+is dependent on the type of subscription you use on Midjourney.
+You can create a maximum of 4, 10, and 40 image grids using the Repeat parameter on Midjourney Basic, Standard, and Pro plans respectively. - The Repeat parameter cannot be run on Relax Mode.
+To use this tool, you need to consume GPU minutes from your Midjourney account via Fast Mode or Turbo Mode.

-• When using the Chaos parameter with --repeat, you can only assign one chaos value to your input, so the level of variation will remain the same across all image grids.
-To use a different chaos value, you will need to re-enter the prompt again for new sets of image grids.
+, you can only assign one chaos value to your input, so the level of variation will remain the same across all image grids.
+To use a different chaos value, you will need to re-enter the prompt again for new sets of image grids. - When you use the Re-roll button on a result generated using the Repeat parameter, Midjourney will only re-run the prompt once, meaning you will only get a single image grid.

 That’s all you need to know about using the Repeat parameter to run multiple job iterations on Midjourney.